 Our Corporate Governance Guidelines provide that our board of directors shall be free to choose its chairperson in any way that it considers in the best interests of our company, and that the nominating and corporate governance committee periodically considers the leadership structure of our board of directors and makes such recommendations to our board of directors with respect thereto as appropriate.
 Our Corporate Governance Guidelines also provide that, when the positions of chairperson and chief executive officer are held by the same person, our board of directors shall designate a "lead independent director" by a majority vote of the independent directors.
 In cases in which the chairperson and chief executive officer are the same person, the chairperson schedules and sets the agenda for meetings of our board of directors in consultation with the lead independent director, and the chairperson, or if the chairperson is not present, the lead independent director, chairs such meetings.
-The responsibilities of the lead independent director include: presiding at executive sessions of independent directors, serving as a liaison between the chairperson and the independent directors, consulting with the chairperson regarding the information sent to our board of directors in connection with its meetings, having the authority to call meetings of the independent directors, being available under appropriate circumstances for consultation and direct communication with stockholders, and performing such other functions and responsibilities as requested by our board of directors from time to time.
+The responsibilities of the lead independent directors, consulting with the chairperson regarding the information sent to our board of directors in connection with its meetings, having the authority to call meetings of the independent directors, being available under appropriate circumstances for consultation and direct communication with stockholders, and performing such other functions and responsibilities as requested by our board of directors from time to time.

 Currently, our board of directors believes that it should maintain flexibility to select the chairperson of our board of directors and adjust our board leadership structure from time to time.
 The positions of Chief Executive Officer and chair of our board of directors are currently held by two different individuals (Jeremy Bender and Garry Nicholson, respectively).
 Jeremy Bender has served as our Chief Executive Officer since September 2020 and Garry Nicholson as the chair of our board of directors since September 2022.
 This structure allows our Chief Executive Officer to focus on our day-to-day business while our chair leads our board of directors in its fundamental role of providing advice to, and independent oversight of, management.
 Our board of directors believes that Mr. Nicholson's strategic vision for our business and deep knowledge of our industry make him well qualified to serve as chair of our board of directors.
-Our board of directors believes that its independence and oversight of management is maintained effectively through this leadership structure, the composition of our board of directors and sound corporate governance policies and practices.
-Any changes to the leadership structure of our board of directors, if made will be promptly disclosed on the Investors & Media portion of our website and disclosed in the applicable proxy materials.
+Our board of directors believes that its independence and oversight of management is maintained effectively through this leadership structure, the composition of our board of directors, if made will be promptly disclosed on the Investors & Media portion of our website and disclosed in the applicable proxy materials.
 Our board of directors, in its sole discretion, may seek input from our stockholders on the leadership structure of the board of directors.